neuspeedruns/Leaderboards/README.md

 #### Is this an official "thing" run through the University?
 No, this is a student run simple webpage hosted through github pages.

+#### Can I help Mod the discord server?
+We currently have a couple mods, but we are happy to take on more people!
+Speedrunning discord servers are usually quite community run, so everyone will have a decent amount of permissions as a spectator/runner.